kodus/session/README.md

 implementation of the PSR-16 cache interface for the physical storage of raw Session Data.

 We recommend the [ScrapBook](https://github.com/matthiasmullie/scrapbook) package as a cache provider for `SimpleCacheAdapter`.

-## Middleware

-`kodus/session` comes with an implementation of the PSR-15 middleware interface.
-Use this with your PSR-15 compatible middleware stack, or use it as reference for making a middleware that is compatible with your middleware stack.

 ## Bootstrapping